Shaq–Kobe feud: Post-playing careers

 In November 2015, Bryant announced his intention to retire following the 2015–16 NBA season.
 On March 22, 2016, following a victory over the Memphis Grizzlies, the Inside the NBA crew held an interview with Bryant.
 In reference to his final career game against the Utah Jazz on April 13, O'Neal asked Bryant, “Can you promise me one thing?
 I need 50 [points] that night.”
 Bryant laughed and responded, “Uh, no ... absolutely not."
-Three weeks later, Bryant led the Lakers to a come-from-behind 101–96 victory over the Jazz with a 60–point performance, outscoring the entire Jazz team 23–21 in the fourth quarter.
-He was then taken off the floor with 4.1 second remaining, to an uproarious Staples Center crowd.
+Three weeks later, Bryant led the Lakers to a come-from-behind 101–96 victory over the Jazz with a 60-point performance, outscoring the entire Jazz team 23–21 in the fourth quarter.
+He was then taken off the floor with 4.1 seconds remaining, to an uproarious Staples Center crowd.
 O'Neal, who was in attendance, embraced Bryant on the court shortly after the final buzzer.
 When asked about Bryant's legacy during a segment on TNT, O'Neal repeated his praise of Bryant as "the greatest Laker ever."

 One year later, O'Neal was honored by the Lakers with a statue of his likeness outside Staples Center.
 Bryant was in attendance of the statue's unveiling and spoke at the event, which O'Neal said "meant a lot" to him.
-Addressing Kobe during the ceremony, O'Neal said, "Next time we're out here for a statue, it'll probably be your statue."
+Addressing Bryant during the ceremony, O'Neal said, "Next time we're out here for a statue, it'll probably be your statue."

 In February 2018, both players recorded a Players Only special for NBA TV where they spoke about their history together, the mutual respect and appreciation, and explanations and regrets over the tensions and feud.
 Bryant also joked about having more championships than O'Neal.

+In August 2019, Bryant stated that he would have won 12 rings, if O'Neal had a better work ethic.

 On January 26, 2020, Bryant and his 13-year-old daughter, Gianna, died in a helicopter crash along with seven other people.
 O'Neal expressed his sorrow on Twitter soon after official reports of Bryant's death were released.
+Two days after the crash on January 28, a scheduled matchup between the Los Angeles Lakers and Los Angeles Clippers was postponed out of respect for Bryant and with the game due to air on TNT, the Inside the NBA crew opted to instead broadcast a live show at center court of the empty Staples Center, during which a visibly upset O'Neal embarked on a nearly 7-minute long tearful monologue, expressing his disbelief and heartbreak over Bryant and his daughter’s death.
 During Bryant's public memorial service on February 24, 2020, O'Neal was one of the major speakers, providing a speech on their time together as teammates.

 On May 15, 2021, Bryant was inducted into the Naismith Hall of Fame.
 O'Neal, who was present at the ceremony, said that while he and Bryant always argued, they always respected each other, and their respect was the reason they won three consecutive championships.

-Head-to-head meetings between O'Neal and Bryant

-O'Neal was 7–4 all-time against Bryant, though Bryant outscored O'Neal in each meeting.